Ah yes, the Super Bowl. The grandest, loudest, shiniest and most pungent example of Americana outside of Donald Trump’s private White House bathroom.

 Refer to players by their nicknames

 Nicknames suggest familiarity and, as a bluffy wee bluffer, you’ll want to pass yourself off as being completely familiar with each and every player on both teams’ rosters, from quarterback down to third-string punter.
-So, we suggest Googling things like “John Johnson LA Rams nickname” (“Baja Man”, FYI) and jotting down the results.
+So, we suggest Googling things like “Anthony Sherman KC Chiefs nickname” (“The Sausage”, FYI) and jotting down the results.

-That way, when Brady chucks a 15-yarder to Julian Edelman, you can pipe up with a quick, “TB12 sure loves to hit The Squirrel with those slant plays”.
-Even if you don’t actually know a given player’s nickname, just add a “y” to the end, which works in most cases: “Great completion, Goffy.”
+That way, when Garoppolo chucks a 7-yarder to Emmanuel Sanders, you can pipe up: “JGQ sure loves to hit Madball with those quick offloads”.
+Even if you don’t actually know a given player’s nickname, just add a “y” to the end, which works in most cases: “Great completion, Mahomesy.”

 A Football Expert does not ask, “why don’t they just keep passing it to each other?”